-Step 5 Choosing a printer / Printing Options
+Step 6.
+Choosing a printer

 Short run printing

 While digital printing is more advantageous for short runs, with offset printing, the more you print, the cheaper is the price per piece.
-As a general rule, if it’s under 1,000 pieces it will be cheaper to produce on a digital printer.
+As a general rule, if it’s under 1,000 pieces, it will be cheaper to produce on a digital printer.

-We hope the information above will help you to make decisions related to your brochure design and printing.
+We hope the information above will help you make decisions related to your brochure design and printing.
 If you would like your brochure designed by a professional designer, give us a call.
 We have creative professionals to design any direct mail piece that will look great on someone’s mailbox.
 We have offset and digital full-color printers for a professional feel and look of your marketing materials.